osquery/osquery/ASSURANCE.md

 #### No Network Connectivity to Third Parties

+Here, we define a "third-party" as any remote server _other than the ones that deliver the agent's config or receive its logs_, which for many osquery deployments may be hosted by a SaaS provider (not on-premises).

-With few exceptions (_e.g._, use of the cURL table, or certain configurations of the yara table), osquery will never make an outbound network connection to a third-party server (any server other than the one that controls its config).
+With one or two opt-in exceptions (_e.g._, use of the cURL table, or certain configurations of the yara table), the osquery core agent will never make an outbound network connection to a third-party server.

 In no case will the osquery core agent ever listen for or accept inbound network connections.